That’s one classic family picture ideas. You can adjust it to accommodate families of almost any size.

 For small families, you can use a reflector to bounce light back and even out the exposure.
 For larger families, try an off-camera flash.

 If your lens has a hood, make sure to use it to avoid flaring.
 (Don’t know how to adjust your exposure to avoid a silhouette?
 Stay away from backlighting for now, but revisit when you’ve mastered manual modes.)

 Using you lens hood will ensure lens flare free group photos from your family.

 7. Take Candid Photos at Home

-The key here is to frame your subjects in a way that looks natural and says something about the relationships between the people you’re photographing.
-You’ll want to position yourself to catch actions and reactions, and although you’re not necessarily building a narrative with the images, these photos should feel like a slice of your subjects’ life story.
+You’ll want to position yourself to catch actions and reactions..
+You’re not building a narrative with the images.
+But these photos should feel like a slice of your subjects’ life story.

 If something goes awry and the toddler causes mischief, keep shooting.
-This style of photography is all about about candid moments, and something going wrong can sometimes create genuine laughs.
+This style of photography is all about candid moments.
+And something going wrong can sometimes create genuine laughs.